ibm-cloud-docs/openwhisk/limits.md

 You can create new IAM-based namespaces by running `ibmcloud fn namespace create`.
 Cloud Foundry-based namespaces are made from a combination of an org and space name.
 For example, if you are targeted to the `user@email.com` org and the `dev` space, then you are targeting the {{site.data.keyword.openwhisk_short}} Cloud Foundry-based namespace called `user@email.com_dev`.

 The `/whisk.system` namespace is reserved for entities that are distributed with the {{site.data.keyword.openwhisk_short}} system.

+The [Serverless Framework](https://serverless.com/) is not supported for IAM-based namespaces {: note}

 ### Fully qualified names